-I always wanted to play trumpet, ever since I heard Moonlight Serenade on my father's Blaupunkt radio while he drove home ward on that long snowy highway north.
+I always wanted to play trumpet, ever since I heard Wonderland by Night on my father's Blaupunkt radio while he drove home ward on that long snowy highway north.
 A few days later I stood mesmerized at a little music shop window, staring down at the most beautiful thing I had ever seen.
 The shop was a few steps south of Dad's TV repair business on Main Street.
 He had bought the old building some years earlier; had a tenant and her family, Mrs. Waugh, on the second floor.
 So, with hard earned honest dollars from fixing folks' electronic stuff, Dad scratched out a living to support our family of seven kids, Momma and Great Aunt Nell, a real life nanny.

 I could see myself play that thing.
 I could feel the brass in my hands and fingers and the music well up through my bones.